AI Harness Architecture

 - An observability or monitoring platform

-It is: a cross-plane runtime governance architecture that sits above existing enterprise systems and coordinates enforcement across identity, infrastructure, security, and data domains.
+It is: a cross-plane runtime governance architecture that sits above existing enterprise systems and coordinates enforcement across identity, lifecycle, execution, policy, oversight, and multi-agent trust domains.

 Validation test: If runtime enforcement of autonomous AI agent behavior is removed and the system would still meet its objective, it is not AI Harness.